Brigadier General Arthur M. Manigault, 28th Alabama Infantry, CSA

-- Fought in the Mexican War.
+- Arthur fought in the Mexican War.

 - April 15: Arthur married Mary Proctor Huger.